Zyphra/Zyda_processing/README.md

 This stage performs the following:
 1. Generation of filtering features
 2. Transformation of the text
-3. Filtering of the documents, default filtering parameters can be found in `zyda/utils/filtering.py`
+3. Filtering of the documents (default filtering parameters can be found in `zyda/utils/filtering.py`)
 4. Splitting of resultant datasets to shards, and saving them in `$DATA_BASE/processed/<component name>/shard_<id>` folders in HuggingFace format

 ### 3. Computing minhashes
-Scripts for computing minhash signatures in `zyda_reproduction/3_minhashing`.
+Scripts for computing minhash signatures are in `zyda_reproduction/3_minhashing`.

 Run all the bash scripts in this folder.